mubaraqwahab/thinkdev/src/decks/03-collections.md

 <section data-auto-animate>

-### Reuse an object to create another {data-id="useobjHeading"}
+### Copy an object into a new one {data-id="useobjHeading"}

-Sometimes you want to create a new object with the properties of an existing object.
+You may want to copy the properties of one object into a new one:

 <pre data-id="useobj"><code data-line-numbers data-trim class="language-js">
-const purchaseInfo = {
+const ratingInfo = {
+  rating: 0,
-  price: 0,
+  reviewsCount: 0,
-  status: 'Owned',
 }

-const app = {
+const course = {
-  name: 'WhatsApp Desktop',
-  rating: 4,
-  reviewsCount: 70,
+  title: 'The Fundamentals of Business Strategy',
+  isNew: true,
-  // We want price and status here
+  // You want rating and reviewsCount here.
 }
 </code></pre>